justbldwn/gcp-backup-exercise/README.md

 # gcp-backup-exercise

 ## Summary
 A workflow to process data backups on Google Cloud Platform (GCP).
-This includes the architecture and pseudo-code required to orchestrate, execute, and log the process.
+This includes the architecture and pseudocode required to orchestrate, execute, and log the process.

 ## Workflow Diagram
 ![diagram](docs/gcp-backup-diagram.png)